DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 64: "Can we just take a moment to look at Sakura's hair. ![CarlSmile](https://static-cdn.jtvnw.net/emoticons/v1/166266/1.0 "CarlSmile") ." -DeviCat (19-Feb-20)
 * 65: "Erin, I think you have toes on the brain! ![Kappa](https://static-cdn.jtvnw.net/emoticons/v1/25/1.0 "Kappa") ." -DeviCat (19-Feb-20)
 * 66: "I feel magical! ![devicatMAGIC](https://static-cdn.jtvnw.net/emoticons/v1/301012194/1.0 "devicatMAGIC") ." -sakurakoneko (19-Feb-20)
+* 67: "Rest in peace to those who had nightmares!" -DeviCat (21-Feb-20)

 There may be quotes newer than these that have yet to be collected.